HCM @Work Blog | Inflection HR

 As labor laws change, it's important that business owners prepare themselves and their employees for the changes.
 Here are some ways to get ahead of the curve.

-Implement Best Practices for Compensation Management - With a major change to minimum wage, it's important to review the organization's compensation management practices, from base pay all the way through benefits and paid time off.
-Compensation management plays a critical role in attracting, retaining and motivating employees, and there's never a better time to review employee compensation than a major change to minimum wage in the new year.
+Implement Best Practices for Compensation Management - With a major change to minimum wage, it's important to review the organization's compensation management process and search for best practices that will determine the proper pay for each employee.
+This ranges from an employee's base pay all the way through their benefits and paid time off.
+Compensation management plays a critical role in attracting, retaining, and motivating employees.
+There's never a better time to review employee compensation than a major change to the minimum wage in the new year.

 It's always important to make sure your organization is prepared and remains in compliance with labor and wage laws.
 Contact us if you would like to discuss Arizona's minimum wage laws or any other labor laws for the upcoming calendar year.